samratpro/JavaScripts_Notes/03. React Note/04. useState/readme.md

 export default function App() {

 const[count, setCount] = useState(0) // Zero is ensuring here,
                                   // it will take only number argument,
-                                     // example: for array Array/[], for str str/'', for object Object/{}
+                               // example: for number Number/0, for array Array/[], for str str/'', for object Object/{}

 // useState is a abstraction function that return a array
 // first index of array is invoked value and second index is a function